 Baltimore GOP House candidate Kimberly Klacik calls for return of 'career opportunities' to cities

-'Bring back the medical equipment industry, right back to the core of Baltimore,' Klacik tells 'Hannity'
+'Bring back the medical equipment industry, right back to the Port of Baltimore,' Klacik tells 'Hannity'

 Baltimore and other American cities are struggling because of a lack of "career opportunities" for residents, Republican U.S. House candidate Kimberly Klacik told "Hannity" Thursday night.

-"It's all about career opporuntiies.
+"It's all about career opportunities.
 That is what you see lack in so many cities, and Baltimore, we used to be a manufacturing powerhouse," said Klacik, who is running for the West Baltimore House seat long held by the late Rep. Elijah Cummings.

 "Unfortunately, those manufacturing jobs went overseas, thanks to NAFTA," she added.
-"We didn't do anything to replensih those career opportunities.
-So I say, bring back the medical equipement industry, right back to the core of Baltimore, and get those people real careers that come with health insurance."
+"We didn't do anything to replenish those career opportunities.
+So I say, bring back the medical equipment industry, right back to the Port of Baltimore, and get those people real careers that come with health insurance."

 KLACIK SAYS TRUMP'S MESSAGE 'IS RESONATING' WITH BLACK VOTERS